 A cool-down corner for agitated or upset students to relax – the stuffies are called Kimochis and are part of a program for social and emotional learning

 As a parent, it is important to understand these approaches, and support them at home.
 In my experience, observing the styles of interaction at the school have certainly influenced how we reinforce key behaviors at home.
 For example, encouraging children to contemplate how their actions affect others (both positively and negatively) is a recurring theme in our life.

 4. Balancing vs traditional instruction (and practice)

 A challenge with inquiry based learning is how to incorporate subjects where a certain amount of practice and memorization is important.
 For example, basic reading, writing and arithmetic skills require a degree of repetitive practice to become automatic.

 I’ve noticed that programs that started out as 100% inquiry, such as Brightworks, have gradually incorporated more traditional approaches in some subject areas.
-The inquiry arc will still apply to these subjects, but time is spent reinforcing these skills.
+The inquiry arc will still refer to and apply these subjects, but time is spent reinforcing these skills.

 The New School has taken a hybrid approach since the beginning, and literacy/numeracy are given dedicated time and a different approach.

 The New School does not issue traditional homework, however students are given assignments to complete over the course of the week.
 This helps keep parents informed and engaged with the current subjects their children and working on.
 In addition, assignments related to the inquiry arc allow students to set up some self-directed activities, that can involve their families.